 Industrial Stormwater Permit

-Facilities required to apply for permit coverage, that have limited exposure of potential pollutants to stormwater, can apply for exclusion from permitting under a No Exposure Certification (NEC) with the NDEQ.
-The NDEQ NEC Form is available on their website.
+The terms of the NDEQ ISW permit include the requirement for the creation and implementation of a Storm Water Pollution Prevention Plan (SWPPP).
+Facilities that have limited exposure of potential pollutants to stormwater can apply for exclusion from permitting under a No Exposure Certification (NEC) with the NDEQ.
+The NDEQ NEC Form is available here:

 Contact the Stormwater Hotline at 402-444-3908 for more information.

 The goal of this element is to reduce pollutants that can result from business or industrial activities.
 To do this, the City of Omaha is working with the NDEQ by implementing the NDEQ ISW permit program.
 City staff will provide assistance to commercial and industrial facilities to reduce inappropriate disposal of pollutants.
 The City is required by the NDEQ to inspect specific types of industrial and commercial facilities for proper stormwater pollution reduction activities.